Alice Childress

 Alice Childress (October 12, 1916 – August 14, 1994) was an American novelist, playwright, and actress, acknowledged as "the only African-American woman to have written, produced, and published plays for four decades."
 Childress described her work as trying to portray the have-nots in a have society, saying: "My writing attempts to interpret the 'ordinary' because they are not ordinary.
 Each human is uniquely different.
 Like snowflakes, the human pattern is never cast twice.
 We are uncommonly and marvellously intricate in thought and action, our problems are most complex and, too often, silently borne."
 Childress became involved in social causes, and formed an off-Broadway union for actors.

 Alice Childress's paper archive is held at the Schomburg Center for Research in Black Culture in Harlem, New York.

 Early years

 Childress (née Herndon) was born in Charleston, South Carolina, but at the age of nine, after her parents separated, she moved to Harlem, New York City, where she lived with her grandmother, Eliza Campbell White, on 118th Street, between Lenox Avenue and Fifth Avenue.
-Though her grandmother, the daughter of a slave, had no formal education, she encouraged Alice to pursue her talents in reading and writing.
+Though her grandmother was the daughter of a slave and had no formal education, she encouraged Alice to pursue her talents in reading and writing.
 Alice attended public school in New York for her middle-school education and went on to Wadleigh High School, but had to drop out once her grandmother died.
 She became involved in theater immediately after her high school and she did not attend college.